 While English is one of the main languages spoken in this island nation, it is good courtesy to try talking a little of the local language of Filipino/Tagalog.

 To make your trip a little easier and possibly even make friends with the locals, have a couple of Filipino words and phrases on hand.
 Read on to practice some of these Basic Filipino (Tagalog) Phrases before your trip to the beautiful islands.
+Of course, if you are a language enthusiast you may want to get deeper knowledge of the Filipino/Tagalog language.
+To learn Tagalog language and get to a level where you can speak it more fluently than just the basic phrases, you need to be a bit more dedicated.
+Luckily, using a fun and interactive language applications can go a long way towards mastering this beautiful language.

 Greetings & Goodbyes